Rutiktorambe/Education-Website/README.md

 ## Education website

-This is a simple education website that uses HTML, CSS, and JavaScript.This webpage have header,Engineering Courses,Director info,admission form,Training Programs and Placement Page
+This is a Simple Responsive education website that uses HTML, CSS, and JavaScript.This webpage have Courses page,About Page,Blog Page,admission form Page.

 ## 🔗➡ [demo](https://education-website-sggs-rutik.netlify.app/)
+---
 # The website is built using the following technologies:
 - HTML
 - CSS
 - JS

-# Screenshot :
 ---
+# Screenshot :-
 ## Home Page:-

 ![home](https://github.com/Rutiktorambe/Education-Website/assets/114429614/961ccdeb-a575-4baa-a615-ac14cbc61714)